software-engineering-amsterdam/multi-ql/Edward Poot/src/ql/README.md

 ```

 ## Viewing documentation
-All documentation can be viewed in your browser by visiting the url [`http://localhost:6060`](http://localhost:6060) after you've executed:
+All documentation can be viewed in your browser by visiting the url [`http://localhost:8080`](http://localhost:8080) after you've executed:

 ```
-godoc -http=:6060
+make doc
 ```

 ## Update/install dependencies